 Format: 6 digit codes are generated automatically by the lock based on stay dates

 Setting Codes: You can set any code you want to override the auto generated code

 Updating Dates: Brivo allows you to modify the dates for a given code.
 If you change the dates for a booking, it is not necessary to generate a new code.

-Cancelling Codes: Brivo does support cancelling codes and they will be automatically canceled when a booking is canceled
+Canceling Codes: Brivo does support canceling codes and they will be automatically canceled when a booking is canceled

 Multiple Locks on one Booking: All Brivo sites with the booking property will be programmed with the same code